Emefiele signals possible monetary policy easing soon — Nigeria Today

 Emefiele signals possible monetary policy easing soon

-Nigeria’s Central Bank governor, Godwin Emefiele, on Sunday signalled the possibility that the apex bank could begin to ease monetary policy soon, eventhough inflation pressures still remains a concern.
+Nigeria’s Central Bank governor, Godwin Emefiele, on Sunday signalled the possibility that the apex bank could begin to ease monetary policy soon, even though inflation pressures still remain a concern.

-Emefiele said he expects inflation easing to single digits in 2018 and at worst, lower double digits.
+Emefiele said he expects inflation easing to single digit in 2018 and at worst, lower double digits.

 Briefing the Nigerian media on the outcomes of week-long spring meetings of the International Monetary Fund (IMF) and World Bank in Washington DC, Emefiele said inflation concerns were gradually ebbing due to the apex bank’s monetary policy stance.